Enabling Governance, Resilience, Assurance, and Accountability in the Federal Enterprise – Introducing the DVMS

 Rick Lemieux – Co-Founder and Chief Product Officer of the DVMS Institute

 In an increasingly digital and interconnected world, federal agencies must not only comply with governance standards but also demonstrate resilience, operational integrity, and transparency in real time.
 The Digital Value Management System (DVMS) offers a unified and adaptable overlay system that enables Federal Government Digital Governance Leaders to uphold the principles of Governance, Resilience, Assurance, and Accountability (GRAA).
-Based on the mandates and expectations of OMB Circular A-11 (Preparation, Submission, and Execution of the Budget), OMB Circular A-129 (Federal Credit and Receivables Management), and Circular A-4 (Regulatory Analysis), the DVMS transforms traditional governance practices into dynamic, data-driven systems of evidence and continuous assurance.
+Based on the mandates and expectations of OMB Circular A-11 (Preparation, Submission, and Execution of the Budget) and Circular A-4 (Regulatory Analysis), the DVMS transforms traditional governance practices into dynamic, data-driven systems of evidence and continuous assurance.
 It operationalizes what the Assurance Mandate white paper from the DVMS Institute describes as “governing by evidence” — turning compliance into confidence and oversight into measurable performance.

 Governance: Aligning Strategic Intent with Operational Integrity

 Governance within federal agencies has traditionally been guided by OMB Circular A-11, which sets the foundation for evidence-based planning, budgeting, and performance management.
-It requires agencies to connect mission objectives, financial management, and program delivery into a unified management system that links resources to outcomes.
-Likewise, OMB Circular A-129 mandates that agencies operate under “robust management and oversight structures with clear and accountable lines of authority,” ensuring that financial and programmatic goals are met effectively and transparently.
+It requires agencies to connect mission objectives, financial management, and program delivery into a unified management system that links resources to outcomes, ensuring that economic and programmatic goals are met effectively and transparently.

 This approach updates governance by creating a living system of intent and evidence, allowing federal leaders to track how strategy, resources, and results align.
 Instead of relying solely on reports or checklists, governance becomes active, constantly monitored, assessed, and improved through data-driven insights.
-In essence, DVMS helps leaders fulfill the core of Circular A-11’s evidence-based management and Circular A-129’s requirement for transparent, accountable oversight.
+In essence, the DVMS helps leaders fulfill the core of Circular A-11’s evidence-based management and accountable oversight.

 Resilience: Measuring Adaptive Capacity Across Digital Ecosystems

-Resilience, the ability to maintain operations and mission performance under stress, has become a key requirement for federal digital governance.
-Circular A-11 mandates that agencies incorporate risk management, performance, and contingency planning into their operational strategies, ensuring that government services stay stable during disruptions.
-Circular A-129 also emphasizes this by requiring agencies to “protect the Government’s assets and minimize losses in relation to social benefits provided,” thus embedding resilience into financial and operational management.
+Resilience — the ability to maintain operations and mission performance under stress — has become a key requirement for federal digital governance.
+Circular A-11 requires agencies to incorporate risk management, performance, and contingency planning into their operational strategies, ensuring that government services remain stable during disruptions.

 The DVMS defines resilience as a measurable system trait.
-Using real-time dashboards, automation, and AI-driven analytics, DVMS turns resilience from a vague concept into a concrete, constantly validated metric.
-By combining data from enterprise systems, risk controls, and performance frameworks, the system allows Digital Governance Leaders to track their agency’s adaptive capacity in real-time.
+Using real-time dashboards, automation, and AI-driven analytics, the DVMS turns resilience from a vague concept into a concrete, constantly validated metric.
+By combining data from enterprise systems, risk controls, and performance frameworks, the system allows Digital Governance Leaders to track their agency’s adaptive capacity in real time.

-This capability directly supports the OMB’s move toward integrating ongoing risk and performance, replacing fixed reporting cycles with adaptable governance loops.
-DVMS’s continual feedback system allows agencies to test and enhance operational resilience in both simulated and real conditions, ensuring readiness for cyber incidents, financial disturbances, or operational crises.
+This capability directly supports the federal move toward integrating ongoing risk and performance management, replacing fixed reporting cycles with adaptable governance loops.
+The DVMS’s continual feedback system allows agencies to test and enhance operational resilience in both simulated and real conditions, ensuring readiness for cyber incidents, financial disturbances, or operational crises.

-In doing so, the DVMS enables what The Assurance Mandate describes as Resilience by Design, the capacity to create, protect, and deliver value under pressure, with evidence to support it.
-This shift enables federal agencies to transition from reactive recovery to proactive adaptation, aligning with the resilience expectations embedded in OMB governance frameworks.
+In doing so, the DVMS enables what The Assurance Mandate describes as Resilience by Design — the capacity to create, protect, and deliver value under pressure, with evidence to support it.
+This shift enables federal agencies to transition from reactive recovery to proactive adaptation, aligning with the resilience expectations embedded in modern governance frameworks.

 Assurance: Governing by Evidence, Not Assertion

 While compliance ensures adherence, assurance offers confidence — the ability to demonstrate, through evidence, that policies, controls, and systems are functioning as intended.
-Circular A-11 and A-4 both stress this principle.
-A-11 demands agencies use performance evidence to support accountability and budget decisions, while the 2025 Circular A-4 Policy Brief underscores the importance of “peer review and reasoned analysis” to ensure objectivity and evidence-based decision-making.
+Circular A-11, A-123, and A-4 both stress this principle.
+A-11 and A-123 requires agencies to use performance evidence to support accountability and budget decisions.
+At the same time, the 2025 Circular A-4 Policy Brief emphasizes the importance of “peer review and reasoned analysis” to ensure objectivity and evidence-based decision-making.

 In the federal ecosystem, this means executives can demonstrate — not just declare — that their programs meet performance, financial, and risk management standards.
 Automated assurance reporting links operational data to policy goals, offering continuous visibility into the agency’s “state of control.”
-This satisfies the OMB A-11 requirement that agencies “demonstrate effective use of data to improve mission performance” and aligns with A-129’s call for strong diagnostic and reporting frameworks for proactive portfolio management.
+This satisfies the OMB A-11 and A-123 requirement that agencies “demonstrate effective use of data to improve mission performance” and aligns with federal risk management and oversight standards that call for strong diagnostic and reporting frameworks to enable proactive portfolio management.

 By embedding assurance into every operational layer, DVMS transforms oversight from a burden into a strategic advantage.
-Rather than preparing periodic reports for auditors, agencies can continuously assure stakeholders, Congress, OMB, and the public that their operations are effective, secure, and mission aligned.
-As The Assurance Mandate notes, “compliance brought us here; assurance takes us forward.”.
+Rather than preparing periodic reports for auditors, agencies can continuously assure stakeholders, Congress, OMB, and the public that their operations are effective, secure, and aligned with their mission.
+As The Assurance Mandate notes, “compliance brought us here; assurance takes us forward.”

 Accountability: Closing the Loop Between Governance and Trust